 Now our t-shirt travels the last part of it’s journey as it is shipped to the UK, travelling over 10486 miles by sea.
 If the major cargo ports[ix] were used in each country on the journey then our t-shirt will have travelled well over 14,000 miles in total to reach its final destination of London, England.
 As it has travelled halfway around the world it will have met many people along the way.
 Cotton growers and pickers, processing factory workers, haulage drivers, shipping container staff, machinists and finishers and the retail staff who sell the t-shirt to us.
 Some of these people are the poorest in the world and their hard labour enables us to buy that t-shirt for very little.

 We’ve all heard of food miles, but maybe we should start thinking about fashion miles too.
 Buying locally made goods, including fashion, means you can lower your carbon footprint and often the provenance is clearer too.
 Ethical manufacturers in the UK look after their workers and keep British craftsmanship and skills alive.
+You can check out our ethical kids t-shirts in our web shop here.

 #fashionmiles #ethicalfashion #fashionfootprint